z-boyi/customer-churn-analysis/README.md

 # Customer Churn Analysis

 ## Project Overview
-This project analyzes customer churn behavior using the Telco Customer Churn dataset.
+This project analyzes customer churn behavior using a real-world telecommunications dataset.
-The goal is to identify key drivers of churn and provide actionable, data driven business insights.
+The goal is to identify key factors associated with customer churn and translate data insights into actionable business recommendations.

 The project follows a structured data analytics workflow:
 1. Data loading and inspection